AgentToolkit/agent-analytics/README.md

 # Agent Analytics

-Backend analytics platform for agentic AI applications with observability and analytics.
+Observability SDK, Agent-Analytics Runtime SDK and  analytics platform for agentic AI applications with observability and analytics.

 ## Repository Structure
 ```